petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/configuring-workflows-and-notifications.md

 1. Click *Save*.

 This enables the single order approver workflow for buyers when they place orders.
-Buyers placing orders for Almighty Syrup, Marvelous Markets or Posh Petals must get them approved by their order managers.
+A user with the buyer role in the customer account can create an order.
+But it requires a user with the order manager role in the customer account to approve the order before it can be checked out.
+A user with the sales agent role can also approve orders.
 This workflow helps when there’s a budget allocated for buying and requires approvals.

-The seller order acceptance workflow, if enabled, requires all orders to go through one step of approval before they're accepted.
-This takes place after the order has been placed.
+The seller order acceptance workflow, if enabled, requires all orders to go through one step of approval before they’re accepted.
+This is applicable for Delectable Bonsai when they receive an order from a customer and it requires an approval before it’s accepted.

 The Single Approver (Version 1) workflow is the only type of workflow available out-of-the-box, but you can customize it further in the workflow editor.
 Read [Introduction to Order Workflows](https://learn.liferay.com/w/commerce/order-management/order-workflows/introduction-to-order-workflows) for more information about workflows.

 ## Creating a Notification Template